HL7/daf-research/pages/_includes/daf-research-guidance.md

 The [DAF-Research profile] page provides the necessary mapping between FHIR Resources and PCORnet CDM.

-Note: As is the case in all mapping exercises, there could be data loss in the mapping.
-However since there is a large amount of legacy data already present and systems capturing data are not capturing according the standards being used for extractions and/or exchange this problem will persist and the and the researchers should be made aware of the existence of these data losses.
+Note: As is the case in all data mapping exercises, there could be data loss in the mapping.
+There is a large amount of legacy data already captured and hence the mapping problem will persist.
+In addition to existing data, systems capturing data are not do not use standards for data capture and hence this problem will persist.
+Researchers should be made aware of the existence of these data losses so that they have an idea of the data quality.

 #### Guidance on the profiles to be used to map OMOP to FHIR Resources